maorgershman/meapi/docs/source/setup.rst

     ** Enter your verification code (6 digits):

-- Go into `WhatsApp <https://wa.me/972543229534?text=Connectme>`_. or to Telegram (Only if you have Telegram account on this number!) and get verification code of 6 digits.
+- Go into `WhatsApp <https://wa.me/972543229534?text=Connectme>`_ (+972543229534) and send any message to this number.
+- You can also verify by Me Telegram bot (Only if you have Telegram account on this number!) and get verification code of 6 digits.
 - Enter the code in the terminal and you will see if the verification was successful.
 ::